sensu/sensu-docs/content/sensu-go/6.8/operations/maintain-sensu/troubleshoot.md

 If an entity and a check have multiple matching subscriptions, the entity will receive a separate check request for each matching subscription.
 The entity could receive both check requests almost simultaneously.

-As a result, you may see the following error message:
+As a result, you may see one or more of the following error messages:

 {{< code text >}}
 {"component":"agent","error":"check execution still in progress: <CHECK_NAME>","level":"error","msg":"error handling message","time":"..."}

+{"component":"agent","error":"check request is older than a previously received check request","level":"error","msg":"error handling message","time":"..."}

+{"component":"agent","warning":"check request has already been received - agent and check may have multiple matching subscriptions","level":"warn","msg":"error handling message","time":"..."}
 {{< /code >}}

-Entities may execute the duplicate check requests quickly enough to prevent the `check execution still in progress` error.
+Entities may execute the duplicate check requests quickly enough to prevent these errors.
 In these cases, check `history` and features that rely on it, like flap detection, may behave in unexpected ways.

-If you see the `check execution still in progress` error, review the check subscriptions against your entities for multiple matching subscriptions.
+If you see any of the check execution errors listed above, review the check subscriptions against your entities for multiple matching subscriptions.
 To prevent the problem, make sure that your checks and entities share only a single [subscription][31].

-{{% notice note %}}
-**NOTE**: As of Sensu Go 6.7.3, multiple matching check and entity subscriptions may result in the messages listed below in addition to the `check execution still in progress` error.
-{{% /notice %}}

-{{< code text >}}
-{"component":"agent","error":"check request is older than a previously received check request","level":"error","msg":"error handling message","time":"..."}
-{"component":"agent","warning":"check request has already been received - agent and check may have multiple matching subscriptions","level":"warn","msg":"error handling message","time":"..."}
-{{< /code >}}

 ## Web UI errors